Rob Valentino: Coaching

-On August 11, 2015, Valentino was announced as an assistant coach for the Central Florida USL team that begins play in 2016.
+On August 11, 2015, Valentino was announced as an assistant coach for Orlando City B who began play in 2016.
 The USL club is owned by Orlando City SC and reunited Valentino with his former teammate Anthony Pulis who was the team's head coach.
 He was also named to the club's technical staff.

-In 2019 he was added to Frank De Boer’s technical staff as an assistant manager to the 2018 MLS Cup-winning team Atlanta United FC.
+In 2019 he was added to Frank De Boer's technical staff as an assistant manager to the 2018 MLS Cup-winning team Atlanta United FC.

 On July 18, 2021, Valentino was named Atlanta United's interim head coach following the firing of previous head coach Gabriel Heinze.
+Valentino led Atlanta United to a 4-2-2 record as the caretaker manager.
 When Gonzalo Pineda was hired as the new head coach on August 12, Valentino was retained as an assistant.

+Valentino was again named interim head coach on June 3, 2024, after Atlanta parted ways with Pineda.